aminnairi/kryptonian/README.md

 Kryptonian.Kalel.DateRule; // For dates
 ```

 Every rule is a pure function, meaning it should take an argument (you can also choose not to accept any argument such as the `Kryptonian.Kalel.String.email` rule) and must return a rule.
 There is no mutation nor effect that is going on in a rule, bringing guarantees and robustness to the library itself.
-In fact, every function exposed (except for `Jorel.createClientRoutes` and `Jorel.createRouter`) is a pure function and will not imply side-effects of any kind.
+In fact, every function exposed (except for `Jorel.createClientRoutes` and `Jorel.createServerRouter`) is a pure function and will not imply side-effects of any kind.

 Here is an example of a rule that you might want to create to valide that a user's age is in legal compliance with your business domain.